allbecauseyoutoldmeso/CV/README.md

 **After Noah and Honeyjam**
 *Part-time toyshop assistant, on and off, over many years as a student.*

 ## Hobbies and Interests

 **WWOOFing**
 I have volunteered extensively as a <a href="http://wwoof.net">Willing Worker On Organic Farms</a> in Italy, Spain and Morrocco.
 **Travel**
-I have spent many happy student summers backpacking around Europe, North America and South America, and have lived in Spain and China.
-I have a very long list of places to go once I have a bigger budget!
+Past and future!
 **Reading**
 Anything and everything.
 **Art and Design**
-You can see a few of my projects <a href="https://www.behance.net/ALLBECAUSEa6c2">here</a>.
+You can see a few of my graphic design projects <a href="https://www.behance.net/ALLBECAUSEa6c2">here</a>.